sjlva/aws_lambda_layers/README.md

 ./create_aws_layers.sh
 ```

-A TUI will prompt all the required steps.
+3. A TUI will guide you along.